 The only way to become more like Christ, is to keep going deeper in him.
 And that’s the real journey he has us on.
 Christ doesn’t save us just so we can escape eternal hell and judgement, or danger and troubles here on earth.
 He’s working to make us more like him.

 So just as with the Israelites in the desert, God takes us down the longer, harder road.

 There were two ways from Egypt to Israel.
-The ordinary caravan road and shorter route, which passed through the land of the Philistines.
+The ordinary caravan road (the shorter route), which passed through the land of the Philistines.
 This Way of the Sea, going straight from northern Egypt to the southern portion of Canaan, took about 3 weeks.
 And the longer route going through the southern wilderness, by way of the Red Sea.
 [Click on the following maps to enlarge them.]

 Now the Lord could have proceeded along the shorter coastal route, simply destroying the Isrealite’s enemies along the way, as he later destroyed the Egyptians in the Red Sea.
-But instead he turned away from the Promised Land to lead the Israelites along a nearly 40 year journey through the southern wildnerness.
-And he had specific reasons for doing so.
+But instead he turned away from the Promised Land to lead them along a nearly 40 year journey through the southern wildnerness.
+And he had 3 specific reasons for doing so.

-- The Israelites had to be brought to the point where they would obey, depend on, and trust God.
+- To bring the Israelites to the point where they would obey, depend on, and trust in God.

 God took them down that longer, harder road because he was preparing their hearts.